Schnup89/ioBroker.openwrt/README.md

 ## Troubleshooting
-If there is something wrong, you can check the Communication at the admin-panel.
+If there is something wrong, you can check the communication at the admin-panel.

 First the URL should be "OK", test it with the "Check URL"-Button.